gabu-quest/gabu-quest/README.md

 # Gabriel Cottrell | ガブリエル・コットレル

 👋 Hello!
-I’m Gabriel (Gaburyuu), a software developer based in Shiga, Japan.
+I’m Gabe (ガブ), a software developer based in Shiga, Japan.
 I specialize in **Python, data systems, and backend development**, with a strong focus on reliability, documentation, and process improvement.
 Currently building tools like [SQLer](https://github.com/gabu-quest/sqler) — a JSON-first ORM/DSL for SQLite.